theonesp/hr_vs_lr_repos/README.md

 and not containing chronic

 Our Inclusion/Exclusion criteria are:

  - Including only First ICU admission.
  - Excluding age <16.
  - Including only Apache admission diagnosis containing '%sepsis%'.
  - Excluding patients who had a readmission.
- - Excluding Chronic AKI.
+ - Excluding patients with history of ESRD.
  - Including only patients who developed AKI during ICU stay.
  - Including only patients with mechanical ventilation.
  - Including patients with actualhospitalmortality NOT NULL.
- - We are going to study all years.
+ - Including all years.